4d/docs/website/translated_docs/es/REST/{dataClass}.md

 By passing the dataclass and a key, you can retrieve all the public information for that entity.
 La clave es el valor del atributo definido como llave primaria para su clase de datos.
 For more information about defining a primary key, refer to the **Modifying the Primary Key** section in the **Data Model Editor**.

-For more information about the data returned, refer to [{DataStoreClass}](#datastoreclass).
+For more information about the data returned, refer to [{datastoreClass}](#datastoreclass).

 If you want to specify which attributes you want to return, define them using the following syntax [{attribute1, attribute2, ...}](manData.md##selecting-attributes-to-get).
 Por ejemplo:

  `GET  /rest/Company(1)/name,address`

-If you want to expand a relation attribute using `$expand`, you do so by specifying it as shown below:
+Si desea expandir un atributo de relación utilizando `$expand`, lo hará especificándolo como se muestra a continuación:

  `GET  /rest/Company(1)/name,address,staff?$expand=staff`